0.5.0

 A debugger has been added in this version, allowing you to debug your Luau scripts.

-Currently, the debugger is an interactive CLI similar to gdb
+Currently, the debugger is an interactive CLI similar to gdb program or repl command.

 There is a DAP server & VSCode extension built on using the IPC feature of the zune debugger.